ausaccessfed/dev-portal/docs/_edugain-integration/03-edugain-metadata.md

 The AAF is providing a new Metadata feeds for eduGAIN that must be consumed by AAF Services and Identity Providers that wish to join eduGAIN.

-EduGAIN metadata contains all of the authorised entities that can participate with service providers and identity providers within the AAF.
+EduGAIN metadata contains all the authorised entities that can participate with service providers and identity providers within the AAF.
 This includes;

 - All eduGAIN Identity Providers
 - All eduGAIN service providers that identify as Research and Scholarly